shreyasgurav/CargoPro-Task/README.md

 4. **Search/Filter:** Not implemented yet
 5. **iOS Build:** Not included in this submission

-## 📧 Contact

-For any questions, contact: careers@cargopro.ai

 ## 📄 License

-This project is created as part of the CargoPro frontend internship assignment.
+This project is provided as-is for demonstration purposes.